Measure and Analyze

 Display a slope map

-§ On the sidebar > > Maps tab > Slope Map.
+§ On the side toolbar > > Maps tab > Slope Map.
 A slope map overlays the entire 3D Window.
 Slope map colors are rendered on terrain textures as well as on 3D models.

 Calculate Viewshed